Bhopal Junction railway station: Infrastructure

 The station has 6 platforms in addition to enough waiting halls, refreshment centre, passenger ticket counter and ticket vending machines, vehicle parking, communication facility, sanitary facility and dedicated Government Railway Police force to ensure security.

 History

-The station was constructed in year 1910.
-The second station for the city (Rani Kamalapati) was constructed in year 1975 and its inauguration was done by Indira Gandhi, the then Prime Minister of India.
+The Bhopal–Itarsi section of New Delhi–Chennai main line was opened in 1884.
+Jhansi–Bhopal section was opened in 1889.
+In 1895, the Ujjain–Bhopal section was opened.
+The station building was constructed in year 1910.

-In 1984, the station was affected in Bhopal disaster, when toxic gas fumes from a nearby chemical plant leaked.
+In 1984, the station was affected by the Bhopal disaster, when toxic gas fumes from a nearby chemical plant leaked.
 In the station, staff, passengers, people fleeing the gases and other persons present died and were injured from inhaling these gases.
 Station staff still tried to alarm nearby stations not to send trains towards Bhopal.
 The station master made a stationary train, the Gorakhpur to Mumbai Express, leave immediately ahead of departure time to save the people on board.

-The main railway station as well as Rani Kamalapati are selected along with 47 other railway stations to emerge as The World Class Railway Station.
-The Bhopal Junction and Rani Kamalapati have already received ISO 9001:2000 Certificate.